Peat swamp forest: Formation

-Inland and coastal peat differ greatly in their age, where coastal peat formed during the mid Holocene, about 8000 years ago.
-Inland peat formed much earlier during the Late Pleistocene, more than 26000 BP.
-Coastal peat formation is highly affected by the sea level rise with strong accumulation around 8-4000 BP when El Niño is less intense.
+Inland and coastal peat differ greatly in their age, where coastal peat formed during the mid Holocene, about 8,000 years before present (YBP).
+Inland peat formed much earlier during the Late Pleistocene, more than 26,000 YBP.
+Coastal peat formation is highly affected by the sea level rise with strong accumulation around 8,000-4,000 YBP when El Niño is less intense.
 Because the Sunda Shelf is tectonically stable, the sea level change in this area is only affected by the eustatic sea level, and during the glacial period the Karimata Strait dried, causing Asian Peninsula, Sumatra, Borneo and Java to become connected.
-After the Last Glacial Maximum, this coastline moved inland as the ice sheet melted, and finally reached the level of modern coastline around 8500 BP.
-Thus, the oldest age of coastal peat in this region is less than 8500 years old.
+After the Last Glacial Maximum, this coastline moved inland as the ice sheet melted and finally reached the level of modern coastline around 8,500 YBP.

-Inland peat formation is highly affected by climate with little or no effect of sea level rise because it located around 15–20 m above sea level, where the most recent record of higher sea level was during about 125000 BP when sea level was 6 m above the modern level.
-Peat cores from Sebangau, South Kalimantan show a slow growth of 0.04 mm/y around 13000 BP when the climate was colder, then accelerated to 2.55mm/y around 9900 BP in warmer Early Holocene, then slower again to 0.23–0.15 mm/y during intense El Nino.
-A similar pattern is observed in cores from Sentarum, West Kalimantan, where the peat shows slower growth around 28-16000 BP, 13-3000 BP and on 5-3000 BP.
-While the slower growth from 28 to 16000 BP and 5-3000 BP is explained by a drier climate during this period due to Heinrich Event I and the emergence of El Niño.
+Inland peat formation is highly affected by climate with little or no effect of sea level rise because it located around 15–20 m above sea level, where the most recent record of higher sea level was 125,000 YBP when the sea level was 6 m above the modern level.
+Peat cores from Sebangau, South Kalimantan show a slow growth of 0.04 mm/y around 13,000 YBP when the climate was colder, then accelerated to 2.55mm/y around 9,900 YBP in warmer Early Holocene, then slower again to 0.23–0.15 mm/y during intense El Niño.
+A similar pattern is observed in cores from Sentarum, West Kalimantan, where the peat shows slower growth, which was caused by a drier climate during Heinrich Event I and the emergence of El Niño.